HaitianLiu22/code-scope-framework/code_smell/README.md

 ### 3. Evaluation

-Run `evaluator/score.py` to get the scores of the targeted LLMs' inference results.
+Run `python evaluator/score.py` to get the scores of the targeted LLMs' inference results.
 The scores `code_smell_score.json` will be saved under the `evaluator/scores` folder.